Leslie Wing

-Leslie Wing Pomeroy (born September 16, 1963), also known as Leslie Wing, is an American former actress and small business owner.
+Leslie Wing is an American former actress.

 Career

 From 2006 to 2008, Wing played the role of Lucille Bolton, mother of Troy Bolton (Zac Efron) in the High School Musical trilogy.
 She also starred in the 1984 film The Dungeonmaster.
+Following the release of 2008's High School Musical 3: Senior Year, Wing retired from acting.

 She was one of the final three actresses — along with Jennifer Beals (who was selected) and Demi Moore — considered for the lead role of Alex Owens in Flashdance.

 Personal life

-As of 2015, she lives in Lafayette, Colorado, where she is a small business owner and owns a popular coffee shop called East Simpson Coffee Company.
+As of 2015, she lives in Lafayette, Colorado, where she is a small business owner, and owns a popular coffee shop called East Simpson Coffee Company.